DariaZvezdochkina/IType-App/README.md

 ## Project description

-The applicaton allows the user to view vacancies, which in tern contain:
+The applicaton allows the user to view ans also search vacancies, which in tern contain:

 - job description
 - requirments
 - location
 - salary
-- job expereinece
+- job experience
 - name of providing company
 - schedule description